App-vNext/Polly/README.md

 Async policy execution supports cancellation via `.ExecuteAsync(...)` overloads taking a `CancellationToken`.

-The token you pass as the `cancellationToken` parameter to the `ExecuteAsync(...)` call serves two purposes:
+The token you pass as the `cancellationToken` parameter to the `ExecuteAsync(...)` call serves three purposes:

 + It cancels Policy actions such as further retries, waits between retries or waits for a bulkhead execution slot.
 + It is passed by the policy as the `CancellationToken` input parameter to any delegate executed through the policy, to support cancellation during delegate execution.
++ In common with the Base Class Library implementation in `Task.Run(…)` and elsewhere, if the cancellation token is cancelled before execution begins, the user delegate is not executed at all.

 ```csharp
 // Try several times to retrieve from a uri, but support cancellation at any time.